 Foodstuffs, I suspect, unless purchased outright in Muggle shops, are typically brought into the wizarding world by wizarding consortiums, from Muggle suppliers (who have no idea that they are supplying wizards) and are generally accepted to be fair game for whatever modifications the purchaser may choose to make on them.
 Foodstuffs are particularly well suited for such magical enhancement.
 You will notice throughout the books that everyone in the wizarding world seems to eat very well indeed, regardless of their economic station.
 (Unless you are a half-deranged pureblood, living rough and wandlessly in an attempt to fly under everyone’s radar, like Sirius Black during Harry’s 3rd and 4th years.)

 The classroom exercises which we have seen the characters engaged in are exactly that; exercises.
-And it is very likely that the objects and creatures used in those classroom exercises are specially provided ones produced, or brought in from Muggle sources, specifically in order to offer no additional magical resistance in those classes.
+And it is very likely that the objects and creatures used in those classroom exercises are almost certainly specially provided ones produced, or brought in from Muggle sources, specifically in order to offer no additional magical resistance in those classes.

 As to the practice of conjuring items from thin air; I suspect that in many of the cases where we have been shown of this, up to Book 6, what is going on is actually an instantaneous retrieval of items from their usual storage locations.
 This would be a charm considerably more advanced than Accio! which merely summons the item and enables it to make the trip on its own.